Top European Countries Offering the Most English-Speaking Jobs

 Can I live in Spain or Portugal if I only speak English?

 As Barcelona and Lisbon became popular destinations for European job seekers we get this question a lot.
 The answer is yes!
-In fact, according to EF Education’s English Proficiency Index, Portugal is in the top 10 English-proficient countries in the world, while Spain is 33rd with an intermediate score in proficiency.
+In fact, according to EF Education’s English Proficiency Index, Portugal is in the top 10 English-proficient countries in the world, while Spain is 35th with an intermediate score in proficiency.

 However, finding a country with a higher-level English proficiency does not necessarily mean that it should be your first choice when looking to move abroad for a job.
 Instead, checking the number of international openings on job boards and contacting international recruitment agencies to get more information on the market can give you a better idea.
-For instance, even though Spain is relatively lower on the list for English proficiency, in Barcelona English-speaking population is higher than in other cities and quite a high ratio of jobs actually require English proficiency as the primary or secondary language.
+For instance, even though Spain is relatively low on the list for English proficiency, in Barcelona the English-speaking population is higher than in other cities and quite a high ratio of jobs actually require English proficiency as the primary or secondary language.
 You can easily find jobs in IT, Marketing, or Finance in Barcelona with English.

 You want to move to Portugal?
 Find out all about the Top In-Demand Jobs and the economic situation in Portugal here.